2 Weeks In French Polynesia

-Ia Orana, welcome to paradise!
-A trip to Tahiti and French Polynesia is something you’ll never forget.
-With 118 islands stretching across a chunk of the South Pacific Ocean the size of Western Europe, it’s important to pick and choose the right islands for you.
-Two weeks will allow you to see quite a few islands and even venture off the beaten track.
+A trip to the islands of Tahiti in French Polynesia is the ultimate tropical getaway and an opportnity to head on an adventure to the edge of the word.
+But with 118 islands stretching across the vast Pacific Ocean in an area roughly the size of Western Europe, choosing the right mix of islands and planning your dream adventure can be a challenge.
 Here’s a sample 2 weeks in French Polynesia itinerary, which offers a few combinations of islands to choose from.

 * Cet article est disponible en français *